Japanese Public Key Infrastructure (JPKI)

 Figure 3 OCSP Responder Method

-5.2. electronic certification types
+5.2. electronic certificate types

-5.2.1. electronic certification for Signatures
+5.2.1. electronic certificate for Signatures

 It is used when creating and sending electronic documents such as applications and contracts on the Internet, etc., and it is possible to confirm that the electronic documents created and sent by the users are "authentic documents created and sent by users."
-Electronic signatures using electronic certification for signature can be subject to Article 3 of Act on Electronic Signatures and Certification Business (Presumption of Authenticity of Electronic Records) * 7.
+Electronic signatures using electronic certificate for signature can be subject to Article 3 of Act on Electronic Signatures and Certification Business (Presumption of Authenticity of Electronic Records) * 7.
 In other words, electronic documents with electronic signatures that meet certain requirements by the Principal are presumed to be authentic (created based on the intention of the Principal).

 * 7 Cited from Article 3 of Act on Electronic Signatures and Certification Business